alisnichenko/research-summer2019/README.md

   <img src="https://github.com/alisnichenko/research-summer2019/blob/master/media/emoji-json.jpg">
 </p>

-Then I did this:
+Then I created what was called "emoji clouds" for a better representation of frequency and usage of emojis.
+I tried to create my own Python package for this purpose, however, I ended up using existing software to speed up the process:

 <p align="center">
   <img src="https://github.com/alisnichenko/research-summer2019/blob/master/media/emoji-clouds.jpg">
 </p>

-The next thing was my network analysis, which wasn't very successful due to the fact that I had a computer with Windows 7 installed on it.

-What I did with my previously parsed Twitter data, is that I took all the emojis from each tweet, and then composed a file of all permutations of the emojis across all tweets.
+Finally, I was intending to finish the project my creating emoji networks to represent the complex relationships between various twitter users.
+I took all the emojis from each tweet, and then composed a file of all permutations of the emojis across all tweets.
+For the graph to be somewhat successfull, I needed to have edges and weights to the edges for the graph.
 The edge looked like this: ('🧕', '🤔', 1).
 The first and second are supposed to be the emojis considered, and the third is the number, which represented the weight of the edge (or frequency, in my case).

-The unicode characters and Windows fonts were not properly configured on that machine.
+The unicode characters and Windows fonts were not properly configured on that machine (I was doing it on a lab machine that had Windows 7 installed).
 Therefore, the screenshots of my emoji network are a bit ugly.

 <table width="100%" border="0">
   <tr>